bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 1: 00:55:58

 Is it coming?
-The answer is no, But it might come.
+The answer is no.
+But it might come.

 Speaker 0: 00:56:01